-Blue plumbago or blue cape leadwort is a delightful sprawling shrub that’s covered with sky-blue phlox-like flowers much of the year.
-Here’s how to grow and care for this African native.
+Blue plumbago is a delightful sprawling shrub that’s covered with phlox-like flowers that are gorgeous sky blue — an unusual color for the desert — spring through fall.
+Here’s how to grow and care for this Southeast African native.

 Blue plumbago (Plumbago auriculata) is an unusually soft, pretty shrub for desert gardens.
 With lush, true green foliage and sky blue flowers, it looks like it belongs in a temperate garden or the tropics.
 But when planted in the right location with the right care, it is perfectly happy growing in desert gardens.